jlong/cjp-example-conf/README.md

 In this model a new command line tool would need to be created for Jenkins to evaluate configuration, bring up docker containers, and sync configuration across masters.

-Below, I've detailed the experience with an imaginary `jenkins` configuration tool below.
+I've detailed the experience with an imaginary `jenkins` configuration tool below.

 ## Start containers